UTXOnly/SNMP_sandbox/README.md

 # SNMP_sandbox

 A sandbox environment for testing custom SNMP profiles with Datadog Network Device Management.
-By adding your own Datadog API key to an `.env` file and then running a simple run command, you can validate your custom SNMP profile with the help of a mock SNMP device running in another Docker container.
+By adding your own Datadog API key to an `.env` file, then running a simple run script, you can validate your custom SNMP profile with the help of a mock SNMP device running in another Docker container.

 ##### Use Case
 To validate custom SNMP profiles along with Datadog agent configuration